craigs/sample-reactjs-app/README.md

-# Sample React.js app integrated in to rails
+# Sample React.js app integrated with rails

+[React.js](https://facebook.github.io/react) is a library that is used to build brilliant user interfaces.
+Unfortunately for me, it was tough to find a getting started tutorial that showed that it could fit in to rails perfectly.

+Additionally, I wanted to keep my rails goodness including coffeescript in the asset pipeline.
+This tutorial will take you from a blank rails app and add support for react.js and [flux](https://facebook.github.io/flux/) and also walk you through creating your first components.

 # Rails app setup